-Changes in economic/social activity following the Covid-19 pandemic, and the ongoing 'cost of living' crisis due to elevated inflation, energy costs and interest rates, are all expected to have a lasting impact on the economy throughout 2023/24 and beyond.
+Prevailing economic conditions including elevated inflation, energy costs and interest rates, are all expected to have a lasting impact on the economy throughout 2024/25 and beyond.

 Income from council tax, business rates and fees and charges - such as from car parks, Council venues, and planning fees - is dependent on the ability of individuals and businesses to pay.
 These income streams will all be impacted in some way by economic changes associated with the cost of living crisis and elevated interest rates, as the wider economy adapts to new ways of operating.
-The

-Council's income streams are monitored closely to ensure that any adverse trends are identified and addressed early.
+The Council's income streams are monitored closely to ensure that any adverse trends are identified and addressed early.

-Central Government funding also remains uncertain due to its Fair Funding Review, which has again been deferred.
-New Homes Bonus has also been further reduced, which will impact upon the funding available for projects in future financial years.
+Central Government funding also remains uncertain due to its Fair Funding Review, which has again been deferred with the added uncertainty of a General Election due in 2024/25.